Horticulture

 Useful Website: https://www.swgardening.com : fun with plants in a dry climate Bulbs:

-I know many of us want to support our local nurseries during the pandemic.
+Many of us want to support our local nurseries during the pandemic and beyond.
 But if you are limiting your trips away from home or cannot find what you want locally, these companies have been excellent online sources for me for many years.
 Old House Gardens specializes in antique and rare bulbs.
 White Flower Farm is a general nursery with a large selection of top quality bulbs. https://www.whiteflowerfarm.com https://oldhousegardens.com

 Educational videos on YouTube: For those of you not using YouTube as a Horticultural Resource, I have found it invaluable.
 There are hundreds of short videos demonstrating all sorts of garden tasks, easily found using the YouTube search function ( the little magnifying glass icon).